 As the holidays approach, many of us find our minds and hearts turning toward Jesus even more than they might normally.
 After all, for Christians like myself, he’s the reason for the season!
 The four Gospels in the New Testament show us how he acted and reacted in a number of different situations.
 But what was he really like, to those who knew him best and those encountering him for the first time?
 What were his type preferences?

 Of course, we can’t know for sure since we can’t ask him how he was energized (E or I), how he took in information (S or N) and used it to make decisions (T or F), or how he oriented himself to the outer world (J or P).
-We can get some ideas by reading about him in the Bible, but as with each of us, Jesus himself would have to be the final judge of what his personality preferences were.
+We can get some ideas by reading about him in the Bible, but as with each of us, Jesus himself would have to be the final judge of what his personality type might be.

 Nonetheless it is interesting and informative to search the Gospels to see how he handled a variety of situations and for clues as to what his personality preferences might have been.
 The Gospel of Mark is the shortest and most concise, with a mere 26 pages in my Bible compared to 32 for John, 41 for Matthew and 45 for Luke.
 So Mark is the one I looked at the most to gather evidence about Jesus’ type preferences.
 If you have a Bible handy, perhaps you’d like to follow along as I share what I discovered!